 - How does the project meet organizational expectations in regards to safety and environmental performance of the project?

 - Are there requirements that implement social or regulatory policy such as hiring practices or purchasing practices (e.g., local content), or working with landowners?

 - Quality Requirements are the conditions or criteria by which successful completion of a project deliverable will be validated.
 The possession of a permit issued by a regulator or the speed test performance record of a cargo ship are each examples.

 The requirements must be documented in language that is unambiguous, specific, and measureable.
 The documentation must be in a form, whether database or listing, that supports frequent referral and maintenance as part of an ongoing requirements management practice.
 The documented requirements form an essential baseline upon which is founded the development of the project scope, schedule, and ultimate cost.

-This article has emphasized the need for both early and thorough thinking about project requirements in order to increase the chances of project success upon completion.
+This article has emphasized the need for both early and thorough thinking about defining and determining project requirements in order to increase the chances of project success upon completion.
 Such early and thorough thinking, which should involve the Project Manager at the Initiation Stage, increases the chances of proper delivery of project requirements and addresses a known primary root cause of project failure.

 In drawing attention to Project Initiation and accurate requirements gathering, this article may be stating what many successful project teams already do.
 However, as we’ve seen from the rate of project failure, it may also be stating what many unsuccessful project teams thought or believed they were doing, but failed to do adequately.